wp-plugins/related-content-by-plugz/readme.txt

 = Key Features =

-- uniq algorythm displays related posts from other WordPress users and from any other content management systems or displays related content from accross your site, depends on your strategy
+- unique algorithm displays related posts from other WordPress users and from any other content management systems or displays related content from across your site, depends on your strategy
 - customize thumbnail layout
 - monetize your traffic with high quality sponsored content
 - detailed traffic report with geo stat and return ratio